 Kristi is the Founder and CEO of Encircled, a Toronto-based ethical fashion company and Certified B Corporation.
 A former management consultant who virtually lived in airports, Kristi started Encircled with a dream of helping women travel lighter and do more with less by creating clothing that blends style with function, using high-quality, sustainable fabrics.

 Wander: What does the perfect Sunday look like to you?

-KS: The perfect Sunday for me starts with a challenging workout like Barry’s Bootcamp.
-Post-bootcamp, I’d grab brunch with friends afterward at one of my favorite restaurants in Toronto, Fresh.
-I’ll fill the day with errands, and that oh-so-vital self-care that is easy to skip out on like getting my nails painted.
+Kristi: The perfect Sunday for me starts with a challenging workout like Barry’s Bootcamp.
+Post-bootcamp, I’d grab brunch with friends afterward at one of my favourite restaurants in Toronto, Fresh.
+I’ll fill the day with errands and that oh-so-vital self-care that is easy to skip out on like getting my nails painted.
 I also like meal prepping, and planning my week’s schedule on a Sunday night.
 Starting the week organized relieves so much stress for me, so I try to make Sunday my day to make it happen.
 Lastly, ending a Sunday with a glass of wine, and a little Netflix makes for the perfect end to the weekend.

 Zany (or strange!) travel experience you can share?